Player-FM/fetchable/README.md

   end
   Image.ready\_for\_fetch.find\_each { |i| i.fetch }

-### Performing fetches
+### Batch fetching

-Fetchable includes basic support for performing the actual fetches via Runners which can be run as cronjobs.
+Fetchable includes basic support for batch-fetching all of your records via Runners which can be run as cronjobs.
 Apps with large fetching demands should probably fetch using a worker queuing system like Resque, Sidekiq, or Sneakers.
+Some examples will appear here for using those.

 ### Future plans